GeoMukkath/HSWD-High-security-web-drive/README.md

 -Technology used -->
 PHP,JS,HTML5/CSS3

-High security web drive is a drive similar to that of Google drive or drop box.
+-High security web drive is a drive similar to that of Google drive or drop box.
 The thing that differentiates it is that it can only be accessed with if all the memebers of t he drive login simultaneoulsy within a given time frame.
 It has in inbuilt monitoring systme that logs the activities of the users logged in.